Skip to main content

 Section 1

-Strong iOS device traffic interception
+Strong iOS and Android device traffic interception

 Section 2

-The moment your debugging workflow needs to run on Linux, inside a Docker container, in GitHub Actions, or alongside an AI coding agent, Proxyman's advantages disappear and APXY's become decisive.
-Proxyman requires a macOS GUI environment.
-APXY was designed from the start to work headlessly, across platforms, and in the same way whether the developer is at a terminal on a Mac or a server in CI.
+Proxyman now runs on macOS, Windows, and Linux — but always as a desktop GUI application.
+The moment your debugging workflow needs to run headlessly inside a Docker container, in GitHub Actions, or in an SSH session, Proxyman's GUI requirement becomes a hard blocker.
+APXY was designed from the start to work without any graphical environment, running the same CLI and Web UI workflow whether the developer is at a desktop or inside a CI pipeline.

-Runs headlessly in CI, Docker, and SSH — no GUI required
+Runs headlessly in CI, Docker, and SSH — no GUI required on any platform

 Section 3